erchaves/node-express-dust/readme.md

 ## A vanilla js scaffolding powered by node, express, and dust templating.

 ### Features:
 	-- Simple ES6 class module structure.
-No extra framework.
--- Babel with es2015
--- Gulp build process
+No extra framework.-- Babel with es2015 -- Gulp build process
 	-- Auto livereload
 	-- [Dust.js](http://www.dustjs.com/) template rendering with the same files on server or browser client.
 	-- Includes a tiny ~3kb of [Sprinkles](https://www.npmjs.com/package/@erchaves/sprinkles) for convenient DOM and AJAX utils.
 	-- Works on heroku out of the box

 ## Development Setup